 Now that we have the general forms, the placement and the size of the eyes established, let’s go a little deeper and explore each part individually.

-The eyelids wrap around the eyeball, and so again it’s important to remember the simple spherical form underneath and how it affects the outer forms. construct the shape of the top lid using 3 planes.
+Wrap around the eyeball, and so again it’s important to remember the simple spherical form underneath and how it affects the outer forms.
+Construct the shape of the top lid using 3 planes.
 The side planes and the top plane.
 For the bottom lid, I use 2 planes.
 Pay attention to the differences between all these angles and don’t draw fish-shaped or almond shaped eyes.
 They taste good, but they don’t look good.
 Typically the peaks of these planes, won’t be symmetrical.
-Look for this diagonal.
+Look for a diagonal angle between the peaks.

 Another factor that will change the shape of the lids is the cornea.
 Since it is a convex form, as the cornea moves it will push the lids out.
 Notice how the shape of the top lid changes as the eye moves.